CORE VALUES RESOURCES

 Core Values FAQs

-What does Core Values look like in Consolidated Judging/ Robot Game?
+What does Core Values look like in at an event?

-Core Values is also evaluated at the robot game table.
+Robot Game: Core Values is also evaluated at the robot game table.
 Teams are expected to show Gracious Professionalism when interacting with each other, volunteers, and other teams.
 Every time teams come to the robot game table they will receive either a Developing (2), Accomplished (3), or Exceeds (4) which will be factored into the Core Values judging rubric.
 If teams do not show for their match, they will score no points.
-You can read more about this in the Superpowered Robot Game Rulebook (pg 6).
+You can read more about this in the Masterpiece Robot Game Rulebook (Pg 6)

 Do we need to have a Core Values Poster?